 Floors including sub-floors

 Repair category 3

-Notes High damp meter readings were recorded to the timber floors in the bedrooms.
-There are high ground levels at the rear, and the sub floor ventilation is limited.
-Concealed timbers that have been in contact with damp elsewhere may also be affected by rot.
+Notes High damp meter readings were recorded to the floors, and there is a lack of sub-floor ventilation.
+Concealed floor timbers may be affected by rot.
 This requires investigation, before purchase, by a timber/damp specialist.